near/NEPs/specs/Standards/NonFungibleToken/ApprovalManagement.md

 Note that the NFT contract will fire-and-forget this call, ignoring any return values or errors generated.
 This means that even if the approved account does not have a contract or does not implement `nft_on_approve`, the approval will still work correctly from the point of view of the NFT contract.

 Further note that there is no parallel `nft_on_revoke` when revoking either a single approval or when revoking all.
-This is partially because scheduling many `nft_on_revoke` calls when revoking all approvals could incur prohibitive [gas fees](https://docs.near.org/docs/concepts/gas).
-Apps and contracts which cache NFT approvals can therefore not rely on having up-to-date information, and should periodically refresh their caches.
+This is partially because scheduling many `nft_on_revoke` calls when revoking all approved_account_ids could incur prohibitive [gas fees](https://docs.near.org/docs/concepts/gas).
+Apps and contracts which cache NFT approved_account_ids can therefore not rely on having up-to-date information, and should periodically refresh their caches.
 Since this will be the necessary reality for dealing with `nft_revoke_all`, there is no reason to complicate `nft_revoke` with an `nft_on_revoke` call.

 ### No incurred cost for core NFT behavior

-NFT contracts should be implemented in a way to avoid extra gas fees for serialization & deserialization of `approvals` for calls to `nft_*` methods other than `nft_token`.
+NFT contracts should be implemented in a way to avoid extra gas fees for serialization & deserialization of `approved_account_ids` for calls to `nft_*` methods other than `nft_token`.
 See `near-contract-standards` [implementation of `ft_metadata` using `LazyOption`](https://github.com/near/near-sdk-rs/blob/c2771af7fdfe01a4e8414046752ee16fb0d29d39/examples/fungible-token/ft/src/lib.rs#L71) as a reference example.

+## Errata

+* **2022-02-03**: updated `Token` struct field names. `id` was changed to `token_id` and `approvals` was changed to `approved_account_ids`.
+This is to be consistent with current implementations of the standard and the rust SDK docs.